AUSJAL Access to Justice

 Elective:Access to justice, rights of indigenous communities and peoples.

-International humanitarian law and International criminal law.
+International humanitarian law and international criminal law.

-Access to justice from a gender perspective.
+Access to justice and gender equality.

-Inter-American system for the protection of human rights.
+Inter-American system of human rights protection.